commercetools/test-data/.changeset/sixty-berries-hug.md

 '@commercetools-test-data/standalone-price': minor
 ---

-Added optional 'options' parameter to the 'full' function to allow setting a unified currency, no breaking backward compatibility
+- Added optional 'options' parameter to the 'full' function to allow setting a unified currency
+- Added a StagedPriceDraft model within the standalone price model
+- no breaking backward compatibility